Ryan Poles

-Early years
+Early life

 A native of Canandaigua, New York, Poles attended Canandaigua Academy before playing college football at Boston College as an offensive lineman from 2003 to 2007.
-Poles signed as an undrafted free agent with the Chicago Bears in 2008, but he didn't make it on the 53-man roster and was cut.
+Poles signed as an undrafted free agent with the Chicago Bears in 2008, but he did not make it on the 53-man roster and was cut.

 Executive career

 Boston College

 In 2008, following the end of his playing career, Poles returned to his alma mater Boston College as a graduate assistant and was involved in recruiting.

 Kansas City Chiefs

 In 2009, Poles was hired by the Kansas City Chiefs as a scouting assistant under general manager Scott Pioli.
 In 2010, he was promoted to college scouting coordinator.
 In 2013, Poles was retained under new general manager John Dorsey.

 In 2016, Poles was promoted to director of college scouting.
 Poles was retained and promoted to assistant director of player personnel in 2018 under new general manager Brett Veach.

 On June 9, 2021, Poles was promoted to executive director of player personnel.